zerobase-io/About-Us-Onboarding/contributing/contributing-crm.md

 ### Onboarding
 * Join [#zerobase-crm](https://necsi-edu.slack.com/archives/C01219CJJHJ)
 * Join our [Trello](https://trello.com/b/ALSOJWsq/zerobase-crm)
-* Ask Ed for access to our Salesforce Demo
+* Ask on Slack for access to our Salesforce CRM Demos

 ## Contributing
-Come ask in our Slack for how to best contribute!
+Come ask in our Slack for to best contribute!

 ## We are looking for
-We are looking for people with experience in CRMs, salesforce, volunteers, and outreach
+We are looking for people with experience in CRMs, salesforce, volunteers, and outreach!

 ## Resources
 * [Trello](https://trello.com/b/ALSOJWsq/zerobase-crm)